Performance

 Duorama #114–121

 In 2014, FADO is celebrating a milestone—our 20th Anniversary.
-To commemorate we are looking back to our very beginnings, and are proud to present Duorama #114, #115, #116, #117, #119, #120 and #121, a series of performances created by FADO’s former Performance Art Curator and founding Director Paul Couillard, together with founding member Ed Johnson.
+To commemorate we are looking back to our very beginnings, and are proud to present Duorama #114, #115, #116, #117, #119, #120 and #121, a series of performances created by FADO’s former Performance Art Curator and founding Director Paul Couillard, together with FADO founding member Ed Johnson.
 Partners in life and art, Paul and Ed have worked together on the performance art series Duorama since 2000.

 Playful, beguiling and often minimalist, these pieces explore notions of relationship, and draw on collaborative and competitive tensions that underlie all partnerships.
 Responding to site and examining cultural attitudes toward male intimacy are key elements of Duorama.
 Recurring themes revolve around shifting interpretations of what is political and what is personal.
 Many of the works can be read in terms of the current social and political climate surrounding gay culture, offering askance references to issues such as gay marriage, HIV-status, and portrayals of gay culture.
 To date, 113 Duorama performances have been presented at galleries, festivals and various events in Canada, France, Poland, Croatia, Ukraine, Belarus, Finland, Germany, Switzerland, Spain, the USA, Singapore, Ireland and the UK.